Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 ### SideBySide

-By using the `/sideBySide` argument, the endpoints version will be appended to service name.
+By using the `/sideBySide` argument, the endpoint version will be appended to the service name.
 This setting enables side-by-side operations by allowing multiple endpoints with different versions to run at the same time.

 ### StartManually

-By default, Windows Services start automatically when the operating system starts.
-To change that, add `/startManually` to the `/install` command.
+By default, Windows services start automatically when the operating system starts.
+To change this setting, add `/startManually` to the `/install` command.

 ### Username

-To specify under which account the service runs, pass in the username of that account.
+To specify the account the service runs under, pass in the username of that account.

 NOTE: When installing the Host using a custom user account, the user account is added to the `Performance Monitor Users` and is granted `run as a service` privileges.
-If, at a later time, the user needs to be changed it is suggested to uninstall the Host and re-install it in order to guarantee that the new user is correctly setup.
-The created privileges and `Performance Monitor Users` are not removed by the host when uninstalling and need to be managed by the administrator.
+If the user needs to be changed at a later time, uninstall the Host and re-install it in order to guarantee that the new user is correctly setup.
+The created privileges and `Performance Monitor Users` are not removed by the host when uninstalling and must be managed by the administrator.

-Version 7 and above supports [Group Managed Service Accounts (GMSA)](http://blog.windowsserversecurity.com/2015/01/27/step-by-step-guide-to-configure-group-managed-service-accounts/).
+NServiceBus version 7 and above supports [Group Managed Service Accounts (GMSA)](http://blog.windowsserversecurity.com/2015/01/27/step-by-step-guide-to-configure-group-managed-service-accounts/).
 When specifying a GMSA,  the `/username` command line switch should include the trailing dollar sign e.g. `/username:"corp\gmsaaccount$"` and the `/password` command line switch should be omitted.

 ### Password

-If the specified account which runs the Windows Services requires a password, set it using the `/password:"<password>"` parameter.
+If the specified account which runs the Windows service requires a password, set it using the `/password:"<password>"` parameter.

 ### Profile